deadlywolf90/inventoryManager/README.md

 I hope that you will find this project, useful (and use it), a challenge (and help build it) or inspiring (and get up and build something of your own).

 The best to you, Deadlywolf

+PS: The code contains commented sections from earlier project as a refresher for me :)